NetMan134/cloudflare-email-rules-manager/README.md

 - Create new rules
 - Delete existing rules

+### 2024-11 update
+This script still works, and I sometimes use it, although I may switch from Cloudflare's solution in the future, and this may become abandoned (it's already been kind of abandoned for a year, but still working so...)

 ## Config
 You have to prepare your:
 - Global Cloudflare API key [here](https://dash.cloudflare.com/profile/api-tokens)<br>